Muirfield/pocketmine-plugins/GoldStd/README.md

 ### Configuration

-Configuration is throug the `config.yml` file.
+Configuration is through the `config.yml` file.
 The following sections are defined:

 #### defaults